FAR-Lab/RealtimeAudioClassification/Lab-0.-Setting-up.md

 You can *edit* the code that is in that cell by clicking into the cell.

-To *run* the code in the cell, you can click on the button on the top that says ` >| Run` or press `shift + return` at the same time on your keyboard.
+To *run* the code in the cell, you can click on the button on the top that says ` >| Run` or press down `shift + return` at the same time on your keyboard.

 This will run this cell and select the cell below.
 If you want to run multiple cells in succession, you can press `shift + return` a few times to quickly run the whole notebook.